-In this post, we’re going to explore the sorts of examples of a six word memoir, and how you can write your own new 6 word memoirs.
-And, for the avoidance of doubt 2023 refers to the year, rather than the number of memoirs on offer!
+In this post, we’re going to explore an example of a six word memoir, and how you can write your own new 6 word memoirs.
+And, for the avoidance of doubt 2026 refers to the year, rather than the number of memoirs on offer!

 And don’t forget that you can enter your Six Word Memoirs into the Six Word Wonder contest.